Ranapop/teaching-resources/CP/lab9/tutorials/car-shop-structs.md

 ## Pass by reference

 It's better to pass structures by reference (sending just the address, not the whole data).
 We will modify our functions to do that.
-IN `buyer.c`:
+In `buyer.c`:
 ```c
 void inputPersonalData(buyer * b) {
     // Input personal data